Skip to main content

 Securing residences, transportation, and workplaces

 Security teams should secure executive residences with gates, cameras, and motion sensors.
-Additional access control should include visitor identification-and-verification procedures.
+Additional access-control measures should include visitor identification and verification.
 On-site security guards may be necessary.
-Executive homes should include safe rooms.
+Executive homes should have safe rooms.

 To ensure safety during transport, the executive should employ professional drivers trained in security and defensive driving.
 Vehicles should have armored plating, bulletproof glass, and run-flat tires — along with technology such as GPS tracking and emergency communication systems.
 Routes driven to and from work and other frequently visited locales should be changed regularly to avoid predictability.